Web Analytics

 About the exhibition: “The theme of this collective exhibit is Visions Unfold: AAPI Arts in Focus, dedicated to showcasing AAPI (Asian American & Pacific Islander) photographic artists.
 Our collection features unique, dynamic, and groundbreaking mediums and styles, with works inspired by Asian traditions and others influenced by western culture, creating a rich blend of both or singular artistry.
 The exhibit explores how different cultural elements within AAPI arts converge to create innovative forms of expression, reflecting the complexity and richness of AAPI identities and experiences.”

-Asian Americana: Balancing Tradition and Modernity, on view at Oakland Photo Workshop / Asian Resource Center
+EXHIBITION: Asian Americana: Balancing Tradition and Modernity, on view at Oakland Photo Workshop / Asian Resource Center

 Two person show: Asian Americana: Balancing Tradition and Modernity